Work Remotely, Stay Connected

 There’s a growing network of people.

-Remote professionals, freelancers, and entrepreneurs are choosing Schoharie County for its balance of independence and connection.
+Remote professionals, freelancers, and entrepreneurs are choosing Schoharie County for remote work in Upstate New York for its balance of independence and connection.

 Explore what it looks like to live and work remotely in Schoharie County.